What is an Equity?

 Where are equities held?

 Equities will be settled in the relevant market where they are traded.
-They will be settled by, and held on account with, our Custodian Pershing Securities International Limited on your behalf.
-As your custodian, Pershing’s role is to hold your assets separately to other assets, ensuring these are protected against theft or loss.
-Pershing are responsible for recording transactions, reconciliation of accounts, execution of documents and reporting.
+They will be settled by, and held on account with, our Custodian BNY Pershing Securities International Limited on your behalf.
+As your custodian, BNY Pershing’s role is to hold your assets separately to other assets, ensuring these are protected against theft or loss.
+BNY Pershing are responsible for recording transactions, reconciliation of accounts, execution of documents and reporting.

 Typical Income from Equities